-The Secretary has conducted a reasonable potential analysis, which is attached to this Fact Sheet as Attachment A. Based on this analysis, the Secretary has determined the available data indicate that this discharge does not cause, have a reasonable potential to cause, or contribute to an instream toxic impact or instream excursion above the water quality criteria.
-As such, the development of water quality based effluent limitations (WQBELs) will not be necessary.
+The Secretary has conducted a reasonable potential analysis, which is attached to this Fact Sheet as Attachment A. Based on this analysis, the Secretary has determined there is not a reasonable potential for the discharge to cause or contribute to a water quality violation, and as such, the development of additional WQBELs will not be necessary.
+This discharge does not appear to cause, have a reasonable potential to cause, or contribute to an instream toxic impact or instream excursion above the water quality criteria.

 IX.
-Procedures for Formulation of Final Decision
+Procedures for Formulation of Final Determinations

-The public comment period for receiving comments on this draft permit is from May 8, 2020 to June 8, 2020 during which time interested persons may submit their written views on the draft permit.
-All written comments received by 4:30 PM on June 8, 2020 will be retained by the Secretary and considered in the formulation of the final determination to issue, deny or modify the draft permit.
+The public comment period for receiving comments on this draft permit is from August 20, 2020 through September 21, 2020 during which time interested persons may submit their written views on the draft permit.
+All written comments received by 4:30 PM on September 21, 2020 will be retained by the Secretary and considered in the formulation of the final determination to issue, deny or modify the draft permit.
 The period of comment may be extended at the discretion of the Secretary.